mpous/helium-data-hotspot/README.md

 ## Run the Helium Hotspot

-To check that everything is running properly, go to the Terminal and select the `helium-miner` service, then introduce.
+To check that everything is running properly, go to the Terminal and select the `gatewayrs` service, then introduce.

 `
 helium_gateway key info